-1 INTRODUCTION
+1 Introduction

-The setup of modern information systems comprises a number of activities that rely, to a great extent, in the use of data transformations (Lomet and Rundensteiner, 1999).
-Well known cases are the migration of legacy data, the ETL processes that support data warehousing, data cleaning processes and the integration of data from multiple sources.
+The setup of modern information systems comprises a number of activities that rely, to a great extent, in the use of data transformations [21].
+Well known cases are legacy data migration, ETL (Extract, Transform, Load) processes that support data warehousing, data cleaning processes and the integration of data from multiple sources.

 One natural way of expressing data transformations is to use a declarative query language and to specify the data transformations as queries (or views) over the source data.
-Because of the broad adoption of RDBMSs, such language is often SQL, a language based on Relational Algebra (RA).
-Unfortunately, due to its limited expressive power (Aho and Ullman, 1979), RA alone cannot be used to specify many important classes of data transformations.
+Because of the broad adoption of RDBMSs to store data underlying the above mentioned activities, such language is often SQL, a language based on Relational Algebra (RA).
+Unfortunately, due to its limited expressive power [1], RA alone cannot be used to specify some important classes of data transformations.

-An important class of data transformations that may not be expressible in RA are the so called one-to-many data transformations (Carreira et al., 2006), that are characterized by producing several output tuples for each input tuple.
-One-to-many data transformations occur normally due to the existence of data heterogeneities, i.e., due to the use of different representations, of the same data of source and target schemas (Rahm and Do, 2000).
+An important class of data transformations that may not be expressible in RA are the so called one-to-many data transformations [5], that are characterized by producing several output tuples for each input tuple.
+One-to-many data transformations occur normally due to the existence of data heterogeneities, i.e., due to the use of different data representations, in source and target schemas [25].
 For instance, source data may consist of salaries aggregated by year, while the target data consists of salaries aggregated by month.
 Hence, each input row has to be converted into multiple output rows, one for each month.
 In this case, each input row corresponds to at most twelve output rows.
-However, expressing such data transformations as RA expressions is hampered by the fact such bound cannot always be established a-priori.
+However, expressing such data transformations as RA expressions is hampered by the fact that such bound cannot always be established a-priori.
 Consider the following example: